-Rupture means a loss of containment that immediately impairs the operation of the pipeline.
+Rupture means the pipeline facility has burst, split, or broken and the operation of the pipeline facility is immediately impaired.
 Pipeline ruptures often result in a higher flow release of larger volume.
 The terms "circumferential" and "longitudinal" refer to the general direction or orientation of the rupture relative the pipe's axis.
 They do not exclusively refer to a failure involving a circumferential weld such as a girth weld, or to a failure involving a longitudinal weld such as a pipe seam.
 (Precise measurement of size - e.g., micrometer - is not needed.
 Approximate measurements can be provided in inches and decimals.)